top of page

 • Therapy sessions are offered in person or virtually by video or phone.

-• How much is the fee for counselling if someone does not qualify to be subsidized?
+• How much is the fee for counselling?

 • Do you treat other conditions besides trauma?